czarek05/TheSloiks/README.md

 ### POST /thesloiks/jar

 Post new jar.
-It is required to send JSON body with exactly one param: currency.
+It is required to send JSON body with exactly one field: currency.
 Possible values: PLN, USD, EUR.

 ### GET /thesloiks/transaction